doximity/track_ballast/README.md

     $ gem install track_ballast

-If you wish to use features that rely on Redis, please set a Redis connection to `TrackBallast.redis`.
+If you wish to use features that rely on Redis, you may set a Redis connection to `TrackBallast.redis`.

 For Rails, you may wish to set up TrackBallast using an initializer, though **please note**, the default configuration may be appropriate.
 Please see the `TrackBallast.redis` documentation for details.